background preloader

 Articles: Magazine - News Kali Linux Package Find out the most popular Hack Insight publications covering professional usage of Kali Linux!
 Penetration Testing Package Read the most popular Hack Insight publications covering Penetration Testing tutorials for IT Security Professionals!
 Different ways of hacking passwords.
 Hacking on Kali Linux Platform Combining Nessus and Metasploit to make your job easier!
 Network Intrusion Detection System - SNORT - Hacker's Handbook Performing Security Testing of Web Application Security with Burp Suite There is no place like 127.0.0.1 - there is no place like localhost that means home!
 Hack Insight Special: Best of 2013.
 This issue includes technical articles concerning usage of the world's foremost network protocol analyzer - Wireshark.
 Mobile Security: hacking with Kali Linux, Spoofing and rooting Android Devices.
 In this issue every reader will find something for themselves because the content published both advanced and new users Breaking Into Wi-Fi.

 The Open Group's Architect Certification Programs by Leonard Fehskens Contents IntroductionThe Open Group Architecture FrameworkA New IT Architect CertificationAccredited Certification ProgramsBoard Review Certification ProcessRequirementsRecertificationBenefits of CertificationMore Information Introduction How do you know if someone is really an architect?
+This has become an increasingly important question as the context and nature of information systems have evolved into their present forms.
 Many people have come to believe that the discipline of architecture is a powerful tool to address this daunting challenge.
 The Open Group Architecture Framework The Open Group, a consortium of IT vendors and users, was formed in 1996 by the merger of X/Open and the Open Software Foundation (OSF).
-The certification of IT architects benefits three constituencies: Individual practicing IT architects, and, thus, the profession as a whole The employers of IT architects, both as in-house architects and as professional services architectural consultants The consumers of IT architects' services and work products A New IT Architect Certification Table 1.
-Accredited Certification Programs Figure 1.
+The certification of IT architects benefits three constituencies: There are two ways an architect can become TOGAF certified: by taking TOGAF certified training, or by passing a TOGAF-certified examination.
+A New IT Architect Certification Table 1.
+Figure 1.

 LA REVISTA | Bienvenidos a IT/USERS® ¡Ya Salió!
 IT/USERS N° 107 Lima, Perú, 06 de Abril del 2015.— Apreciados Lectores, para que tengan una mejor experiencia de lectura de la versión digital de su revista IT/USERS®, por favor sírvase tener en cuenta lo siguiente: Esperar de acuerdo a su Ancho de Banda, a que la revista se cargue completamente (Debe tener instalado en su Navegador el Adobe Flash o Shockwave Player, si no lo tiene descárguelo en este enlace.).
 Una vez aparezca el Botón de “Expand” presionar en él, para que la revista ocupe toda la pantalla de su computador.Utilizar las teclas de cursor de su teclado, para avanzar o retroceder las páginas.Utilizar, si dispone de él, el botón de Scroll de su Mouse para acercar o alejar, los textos de la revista.Tener en cuenta, que por razones del Ancho de Banda disponible, las fotografías perderán nitidez cuando haga Zoom In.
 Por ahora, la revista digital IT/USERS®, es 100% funcional en todos los Sistemas Operativos y Navegadores de las PCs, Laptops y Smart TVs.